isabella232/people-of-gnome/README.md

     │   └── _pages/                         #contains site's main pages
     ├── _config.yml                         #contains Jekyll settings for the site ├── .gitignore
-    ├── .gitlab-ci.yml                      #for Gitlab Continuous Integration and Deployment ├── 404.html                            #custom not found page.
+    ├── .gitlab-ci.yml                      #for GitLab Continuous Integration and Deployment ├── 404.html                            #custom not found page.
 Only works when deployed to GitLab Pages ├── CODE_OF_CONDUCT.md
     ├── Gemfile                             #contains gem dependencies for the site.